sciunto-org/python-bibtexparser/docs/source/index.rst

 BibtexParser is a python library to parse bibtex files.
 The code is tested with unittests.

 If you use BibtexParser for your project, feel free to send me an email.
-I will be happy to hear that and to mention your project in the documentation.
+I would be happy to hear that and to mention your project in the documentation.

 Contents: